VillainousSsnake/0x1de-NX/README.md

 Requirements:
 - Python 3.11 or later (https://python.org)
 - Latest version of pip installer (You can install pip with the Python Installer)
+- A dump of Zelda: Tears of the Kingdom

 ##### Part 1.
 Installing pip Dependencies:
 Stub